VeggieMeat/marconi/README.txt

 ------------

 1. Download and install Composer Manager module.
-2. Download and install Openstack Queuesmodule.
+2. Download and install Openstack Queues module.
 3. Rebuild dependencies at admin/config/system/composer-manager.

 4A.
 If you have Composer installed, at sites/default/files/composer run: